linehop/guides/creating-new-users.md

 ## What is a bar administrator?
 Bar administrators hold the middle clearance level that enables them to:

-- Monitor their own tavern.
+- Monitor their own bar.
-- Monitor Skip-the-Line pass sales for their tavern.
+- Monitor Skip-the-Line pass sales for their bar.
 - Send out bar-specific notifications.
 (Read [How do I send out targeted notifications?](https://github.com/linehop/guides/blob/master/Guides/notifications.md#how-do-i-send-out-targeted-notifications))

 A bar administrator profile includes a username, email address, password and the bar that they're managing.
 Superusers can create new bar administrator accounts.
 Please follow the guide below.